krepa098/smart-meter/README.md

 * Backend (Database containing the measurements)

 ## Sensor
-The sensor connects via WiFi to the home network and broadcasts its measurements in a 15min interval via UDP broadcasting.
+The sensor connects via WiFi to the home network and broadcasts its measurements in a 15min interval via UDP subnet broadcasting.
 Measurements are taken every 5min by the Bosch BME680.
 The ESP32-C3 runs the firmware handling data acquisition and WiFi connectivity.
 The device is powered by 4 AA batteries and lasts for about 2.5 months on a single charge.